-4 steps to align performance management with business strategy
+Align performance management with business strategy in 5 easy steps

 2. Cascade the goals